QATMA: Quantization-Aware Training with Multimodal Alignment for Open-Vocabulary Object Detection: Related Work

 \subsection{Quantization for Object Detection}

 Network quantization reduces memory and computational overhead by representing models in low-bit precision.
 Broadly categorized into PTQ~\cite{DFQ,AdaRound,OMSE} and QAT~\cite{QAT,DoReFaNet,PACT,LSQ,LSQPlus}, it has achieved notable success in image classification.
 While object detection quantization has been explored, it remains less investigated.
 Early methods~\cite{QAT,FQN,AuxQuant} were limited to 8-bit precision, struggled with training instability, or imposed architectural constraints.
-To achieve accurate, fully quantized object detection, subsequent works proposed multi-level batch normalization~\cite{AQD}, weight oscillation mitigation~\cite{OscQuant,OscFreeQuant}, and distribution rectification distillation for transformer-based detectors~\cite{QDETR}.
+To achieve accurate, fully quantized object detection, subsequent works proposed multi-level batch normalization~\cite{AQD} and weight oscillation mitigation~\cite{OscQuant,OscFreeQuant}.

-Since standard QAT struggles to fully recover performance in extreme low-bit settings, integrating knowledge distillation (KD) has become a prevalent approach.
-In image classification, distilling outputs or intermediate features from a full-precision teacher effectively enhances the quantized student's performance~\cite{QKD,DistillQuant,QFD}.
-Similarly, task-specific KD designs have proven highly effective in dense prediction tasks like object detection~\cite{QDETR} and BEV-based 3D detection~\cite{QDBEV}.
+Since naive QAT struggles to recover performance in extremely low-bit settings, integrating knowledge distillation (KD) from a full-precision teacher has become prevalent~\cite{QKD,DistillQuant}.
+For dense prediction, task-specific designs are more effective, such as FPN-level feature distillation for one-stage detectors~\cite{QFD}, distribution rectification distillation for DETR-based detectors~\cite{QDETR}, and view-guided distillation for BEV-based 3D detection~\cite{QDBEV}.

 However, all aforementioned studies are strictly confined to closed-vocabulary settings.
-The quantization of OVOD models, which heavily rely on fine-grained vision-language alignment, remains an unexplored territory.
-To bridge this gap, our work proposes CR-QAT, an effective low-bit quantization learning framework tailored specifically for OVOD models.
+The quantization of OVOD models, which heavily rely on fine-grained vision-language alignment, remains largely unexplored.
+To bridge this gap, our work proposes QATMA, a low-bit quantization framework tailored for OVOD models.